Center for Ministry

 Grant funds cannot be used to pay for childcare directly.
 However, grant funds will cover the costs of travel, retreats, peer group meetings, and other aspects of the program, in an effort to free participants to use personal funding in whatever ways are most helpful to them without the burden of paying for any grant related activities.

-Who will form the peer groups?
+Who will form the cohort groups?

 Congregational Involvement